crazymanish/fastlane-plugin-unreleased_changelog/README.md

 ```

 ## About unreleased_changelog
-A fastlane plugin to manage unreleased changelog using a YAML file. 🚀
+A fastlane plugin to manage unreleased changelog using a YML file. 🚀

 This plugin is inspired by and based on [Keep a CHANGELOG](http://keepachangelog.com/) project.
 [Keep a CHANGELOG](http://keepachangelog.com/) proposes a standardised format for keeping change log of your project repository in `Changelog.yml` file.
 This file contains a curated, chronologically ordered list of notable changes for each version of a project in human readable format.